 Mark Dixon was ready now for a new venture and so his Garden Route Trail experience began.
 He found there was a demand for day walks and birding which he was able to fulfill, making them both fun and interesting.

 He also assisted the Collins brothers, John and Mark with their business, Magnetic South that encompassed various events such as the Waterfront Rush – an obstacle course set up on or above water and the Land Rover G4 Spirit of Adventure where he met his future wife-to-be, Amanda when she was a competitor, one of a team of four, that made it through to the finals at Sun City in 2007.
 She worked for the Collins in their Magnetic South Offices.

-construction”.
-The walls were up and the roof was on and everything else was
+The walls were up and the roof was on and everything else was pretty rudimentary.

 as they have invested in 4x 5000 litre and 2x 2500 litre water tanks harvesting

 rainwater from the roof of their house and a shed.

 In 2011, a completely different opportunity was offered by Consultants, Albert Froneman and Chris Van Rooyen (who are also specialist bird and wild-life photographers), to monitor specific areas of the Eastern Cape that were to be zoned for wind farms.

 Mark and Amanda did many of these surveys together to assess whether the erection of more than 27 wind farms in the Western Cape region were in suitable places giving consideration to 32 priority species of birds.
 The areas in question included the Roggeveld, Stilbaai, Mossel Bay, Uniondale, Cookhouse, Bedford, Molteno, Jeffreys Bay, Elliot, and Grahamstown.